 - It's not for people using graphical IDEs

 - You can't connect an external monitor (don't mention airplay)

 - For that matter, you can't connect any hardware

 The last two really are a blocker if you are in a situation where it's iPad

 XOR Laptop.
-Probably you don't want to give up using external monitors or other funky hardware, say, the nerdiest keyboard in the world, which I terrorize my coworkers with:
+Probably you don't want to give up using external monitors or other funky hardware, say, a split ergonomic keyboard, which I terrorize my coworkers with: